Skip to content

 C. Physical Organization

-• Space Assignments: Benches and Pipettes will be assigned to each grad student and postdoc.
+• Space Assignments: Benches and pipettes will be assigned to each grad student and postdoc.
 Undergraduates should only use the spaces and pipettes of their lab mentor.

 VII.
 Waste Management

-4. Uncontaminated serological pipette trash boxes: There is an empty tip box in each lab room for these.
-When the box is full, tape closed with clear packing tape and place a green OK to trash sticker on it with name and date filled out.
-These can then go into large trash bin by elevator.
+• Uncontaminated serological pipette trash boxes: There is an empty tip box in each lab room for these.
+When the box is full, tape closed with clear packing tape and place a green 'OK to trash sticker' on it with name and date filled out.
+These can then go into or next to our trash bins in the lab.
 Replace with new box.

-14. Empty parasite boxes from UGA FR3: These need to be sent back via Federal Express ground shipping to address on paper in box.
+• Empty parasite boxes from UGA FR3: These need to be sent back via Federal Express ground shipping to address on paper in box.

 VIII.
 Lab Stocks